clapik/regression/README.md

 # regression

-A library to do regression on a set of data [x, y]
+A library to do regression on a set of data [x0, x1,..., xn, y]

 Usage:
 ```